Just call the TMC Library at 713.799.7109 or email us at: DigCommons@library.tmc.edu

 Publishers often take all your copyrights when you agree to publish in their journal.
 You need to work with your publisher before you sign any publication contract to ensure the publishing contract allows you to deposit your article in PMC.
 Your agreement with a publisher should stipulate:

-“Journal acknowledges that Author retains the right to provide a copy of the final peer-reviewed manuscript to the NIH upon acceptance for Journal
+“Journal acknowledges that Author retains the right to provide a

-publication, for public archiving in PubMed Central as soon as possible
+PubMed Central as soon as possible but no

-but no later than 12 months after publication by Journal.”
+later than 12 months after publication by Journal.”

 Many universities recommend using the SPARC Author Addendum generator to create a print addendum to your publishing agreement that will enable you to comply with the NIH requirement.
 It can also create language to secure additional copyrights (for distributing copies in classes, posting on a personal and/or institutional website, etc.)

 Most journals do NOT automatically submit your article to PMC for you.
 Some will do so on request for a fee.
-You can see the publishers who do this at: http://publicaccess.nih.gov/select_deposit_publishers.htm (Look at the column under “Method B.”) You will need to reply to emails from the NIH to verify accuracy of the submitted manuscript, illustrations, etc.
+You can see the publishers who do this at: https://publicaccess.nih.gov/select_deposit_publishers.htm (Look at the column under “Method B.”) You will need to reply to emails from the NIH to verify accuracy of the submitted manuscript, illustrations, etc.

 You deposit your final peer-reviewed manuscript in PMC yourself via the NIH Manuscript Submission System (NIHMS).
 NIHMS has different ways to upload depending on who you are.
 Choose “My NCBI” unless you work for the NIH or were funded by the HHMI.
 You will need the grant number(s), grantee, author names, the final peer-reviewed manuscript, and any supporting figures, tables, charts, graphics, and supplementary data that were submitted to the publisher.
 NIH will convert the files into standard PubMed format.
 You will need to reply to emails from the NIH to verify accuracy of the submitted manuscript, illustrations, etc.